-The climate literature states that climate change projections for many parts of the world depend on how ENSO may change in the future (van Oldenborgh et al. 2005a).
+The climate literature states that climate change projections for many parts of the world depend on how ENSO may change in the future (van Oldenborgh et al. 2005b).
 Projections have even been called into question because of the limited ability of most climate change models to represent ENSO.
-Thus, a reasonable question would be: To what extent does the fidelity of ENSO in a coupled model influence the resulting changes in the mean climate?
+Thus, a reasonable question would be: to what extent does the fidelity of ENSO in a coupled model influence the resulting changes in the mean climate?
 For the tropics, broadly, the ability of a model to represent the dominant aspect of climate variability, namely ENSO, does not control the climate change response.
 Figure 10 shows the projected change, between the periods 2071-2100 and 1971-2000, in the mean DJF and JJA precipitation from the three climate change model groups.
-Consistent with the tendency towards a warmer tropics in the 21st century (IPCC 2007) all three climate change model groups project increases in tropical precipitation, particularly between 10°N and 10°S (e.g. Held and Soden 2006).
+Consistent with the tendency toward a warmer tropics in the twenty-first century (Solomon et al. 2007), all three climate change model groups project increases in tropical precipitation, particularly between 10°N and 10°S (e.g., Held and Soden 2006).
 The magnitude and broad pattern of the projected precipitation change do not scale with the strength of ENSO in the models.
-The differences between models within any particular group (not shown) are typically larger than the differences between the groups shown in Figure 10.
+The differences between models within any particular group (not shown) are typically larger than the differences between the groups shown in Fig. 10.
 Thus changes in mean precipitation within the tropics are largely independent of a model's ENSO characteristics.
-Even models that have little to none ENSO variability (Figs. 10a and 10d) produce a change in mean precipitation of similar magnitude and spatial structure to those models with exceedingly strong ENSO variability (Figs. 10c and 10f).
+Even models that have little to no ENSO variability (Figs. 10a,d) produce a change in mean precipitation of similar magnitude and spatial structure to those models with exceedingly strong ENSO variability (Figs. 10c,f).